-In the second approach, we simply define free parameters representing the average similarity among various types of patterns, and substitute these parameter estimates into exemplar-model and prototype-model equations for predicting classification.
-Specifically, this result in the inclusion of five free parameters, namely the average similarity from the low-distortion training patterns to the prototype, the low-distortion patterns (excluding self-match), the medium-distortion patterns, the high-distortion patterns in the target category, and all types of patterns in the contrasting categories.
+In the second approach, we simply define free parameters representing the average similarity among various types of patterns, and substitute these parameter estimates into formal categorization models for predicting classification.
 Although the approach is a reasonable one, it too has a major limitation.
 Specifically, it fails to capture the variability across different tokens of the same types of patterns.
 For example, due to the random nature of the statistical-distortion algorithm used to generate dot patterns, some medium-level distortions may be extremely easy to classify, whereas others may be very difficult.
 Estimating an “average similarity” parameter across all the medium-level distortions fails to capture this form of individual-pattern variability.

+Neural Network Training Procedure

 As an innovative approach, we also used deep-learning techniques to extract feature representations for the dot patterns and to use these feature representations as candidate inputs for competing cognitive models of classification.
-The goal of our deep learning procedure was to train CNN that takes images of dot patterns as input and predict their category membership as output.
+The goal of our deep learning procedure was to train convolutional neural network (CNN) that takes images of dot patterns as input and predict their category membership as output.
 To simulate human learning in the training condition with only low-distortion patterns, we generate as the input to the neural network 200 low-distortion patterns from each category prototype using the same dot-distortion scheme as used to generate the training patterns in the experiment.
 However, 600 dot patterns (200 per category) is quite small for a deep learning training set.
 By contrast, image-classification networks are often trained on millions of images spanning thousands of categories, and the large size of the training set is crucial for the networks to learn more robust and complex features than those trained on smaller image set.
 Therefore, we used a pre-trained implementation of ResNet18 as a starting point.
 To adapt the network to our specific task, we replaced its output layer with a penultimate layer to encode the feature representations of the dot patterns and a classification layer that outputs the category predictions.
 The penultimate layer consists of 18 nodes representing the latent features of dot patterns, which are fully connected to a 3-node layer with linear units.
 The linear activation values are then passed to a softmax function, which computes the probabilities by which the input pattern is predicted to be a member of each of the three categories.